mrismanaziz/Reforestation/README.md

-## A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”
+## How many hipsters does it take to change a lightbulb?
+Oh, it's a really obscure number.
+You've probably never heard of it.